magicaks/magicaks/setup.md

 # MagicAKS setup

-> **IMPORTANT:** There is a cost associated with provisioning resources on Azure.
-Specifically the Azure Firewall costs by the hour.
-If you are setting this up for testing purposes, you may want to tear down all resources after testing to avoid high bills for resources you don't use.
+> **Important:** There is a cost associated with provisioning these resources on Azure.
+Specifically, the Azure Firewall has an hourly billing rate.
+If you are setting this up for testing purposes, you should tear down all resources after testing to avoid high bills for resources you don't use.

 ## Software requirements